Call us today

 If you are abusing gabapentin alone or with any other drugs and find yourself unable to quit, seek help to avoid experiencing severe side effects or overdose.

 Physical dependence develops when a person has taken a substance for a sustained period of time and no longer functions in the same way without it.
 Gabapentin is associated with a risk of dependence and withdrawal.
-Abrupt discontinuation of the drug may result in symptoms similar to those of benzodiazepine or alcohol withdrawal9 and may include:
+Abrupt discontinuation of the drug may result in symptoms similar to those of benzodiazepine or alcohol withdrawal and may include:

 Someone using gabapentin to control seizure activity should not stop using gabapentin suddenly without talking to their physician.
 Withdrawal may bring on prolonged seizure activity (status epilepticus).4